CloudReactor/cloudreactor-procwrapper/README.md

       --task-instance-metadata TASK_INSTANCE_METADATA
-                            Additional metadata about the Task instance, in JSON format -s, --service         Indicate that this is a Task that should run indefinitely --schedule SCHEDULE   Run schedule reported to the API server --max-concurrency MAX_CONCURRENCY
+                            Additional metadata about the Task instance, in JSON format -s, --service         Indicate that this is a Task that should run indefinitely --schedule SCHEDULE   Run schedule reported to the Task Management server --max-concurrency MAX_CONCURRENCY
                             Maximum number of concurrent Task Executions of the same Task.
 Defaults to 1.
       --max-conflicting-age MAX_CONFLICTING_AGE